Pierre van Hooijdonk: Nottingham Forest

 Because of his behaviour, Van Hooijdonk received criticism both from fans and from his teammates, not least from team-mate Steve Stone and manager Dave Bassett.
 The club refused to listen to offers for him, as they needed a top striker and the stand-off lasted until early November when van Hooijdonk, realising that he had no choice, agreed to return and played in a game against Wimbledon.
 By this time the club was again in relegation trouble: bottom of the league without a win in nine games.
 He played sporadically between then and the end of the season.
 He scored 6 goals in his 19 starts in the Premier League, including his first goal in his second game back against Forest's fierce rivals Derby County, helping them to a draw.
 Infamously after this goal, most of his team-mates refused to celebrate alongside him, instead going to Scot Gemmill, the man who crossed the ball to him.
 He also scored a last-minute home equaliser against rivals Liverpool with a trademark free-kick that protected Forest's proud unbeaten home run against them that went back to 1984.
-In another game against Leicester City he scored to put Forest 1-0 up but was then sent off as they ultimately lost 3-1.
+In another game against Leicester City he scored to put Forest 1-0 up but was then sent off as they ultimately lost 3–1.
 Forest ended the 1998–99 Premier League season bottom and were relegated.
 Ralf Rangnick, then coach of VfB Stuttgart, wanted to bring Van Hooijdonk to Germany, but chairman Gerhard Mayer-Vorfelder refused, feeling that Van Hooijdonk was too expensive at the age of 30.

 Vitesse

 At the end of the 1998–99 season he returned to the Netherlands with SBV Vitesse in a £3.5m move to continue his career after and did much to convince his critics of his goal-scoring abilities when he helped the Arnhem team to a UEFA Cup spot with 25 goals in one season.
-He also returned into the Dutch national team in this period.
+He also returned to the Netherlands national team in this period.